Compress your data in real-time on any embedded system!

 Can I test the software?

 A: A Windows executable can be downloaded which compresses a file.
-Drag and drop the file onto the compressor to compress it.
-As easy as that.

 Do I have to select parameters for compression?